 - 1. Turn off the airlock and remove all potential energy sources following SOPs and lockout/tagout procedures. - 2.
 Remove the airlock from system to obtain unobstructed access to rotor. - 3.
-Place blocks in the airlock to prevent the rotor from turning unexpectedly (Figure 6). - 4.
+Place a block in the airlock to prevent the rotor from turning unexpectedly (Figure 6). - 4.
 Remove rotor blockage - a.
 Using a probe, dislodge the obstruction from the rotor and discard. - b.
-Remove safety blocks. - c.
+Remove safety block. - c.
 Turn the rotor using the probe to inspect for additional foreign material. - 5.
 Check for rotor damage.
 If rotor does not turn freely: - a.
 Locate rotor damage such as burrs or dents on rotor blades. - b.
-Remove any burrs using a file or emery cloth. - 6.
-If rotor removal is necessary refer to Rotor Removal section in this manual.
+Remove any burrs using a file or emery cloth.